 For a long time, e-learning development relied on complicated coding techniques using programming languages such as Flash, XML, and Java.
 This development was largely for desktops computers and later for laptops.
 But in the last few years, mobile technology has advanced rapidly.
-The market is filled with a plethora of devices, each one equipped with different screen sizes, browser software, operating systems and hardware specifications.
+The market is filled with a plethora of devices, each one equipped with different screen sizes, browser software, operating systems, and hardware specifications.
 This has called for an evolution in e-learning development, as it is impractical to develop separate course versions for various device classes.
-That’s why HTML5 based responsive authoring tools have come into picture.
+That’s why HTML5-based responsive authoring tools to convert Flash to HTML5 have come into the picture.

 Tips to Convert Flash Courses to HTML5

 - Select a powerful authoring tool

 - Increase multimedia and interactivities

 A responsive design dynamically changes the parameters and functionalities of the course as per the device in use.
 Developers just need to create one course version that works flawlessly across your entire device-group.
 Courses developed using a responsive course design are more accessible to your employees as they can access them from any device of their choice.
 Owing to many such advantages, responsive course design has slowly phased out Flash courses.